How to Make a Product Demo Video

 Dawn also used this effort to advertise special packaging to showcase their corporate pledge.

 Get Feedback from Actual Users

-Although some customers who give feedback are probably paid by the companies, such comments could be very useful to include in a product demo.
+Although the companies probably pay some customers who give feedback, such comments could be very useful to include in a product demo.
 That’s because it helps an item or service be more relatable to everyday people.

 The video progresses to show Sandwich Video’s employees using Slack’s features for seven months.
 They marveled at how simple it was to finish tasks and communicate with colleagues.

-The once-hesitant company head admitting how well Slack fit into the business’s culture It was superior to his previous methods.
+The once-hesitant company head is admitting how well Slack fit into the business’s culture.
+It was superior to his previous methods.
 There’s also a secondary theme that lists Slack’s compatibility with other programs.
-It encourages people who might be willing to give it a try, but aren’t yet open to doing away with former methods.
+It encourages people who might be willing to give it a try but aren’t yet open to doing away with former methods.

 BIO: Lexie Lu is a designer and blogger.
-She actively contributes to the design world and usually has a cup of coffee in close proximity.
+She actively contributes to the design world and usually has a cup of coffee nearby.
 She writes weekly on Design Roast and can be followed on Twitter @lexieludesigner.